pandas-dev/pandas/doc/source/enhancingperf.rst

 Vectorize
 ~~~~~~~~~

-``numba`` can also be used to write vectorized functions that do not require the user to explicitly
+Numba can also be used to write vectorized functions that do not require the user to explicitly
 loop over the observations of a vector; a vectorized function will be applied to each row automatically.
 Consider the following toy example of doubling each observation: